mitre/tmnt/docs/source/quickstart.rst

 should be provided to select files that match a specified regular expression.
 Finally, the vocabulary size ``--vocab_size`` will indicate the total number of word types that will be used in the model.

-TMNT does it's own pre-processing of the text and includes a built-in stop-word list for English to remove certain common terms that tend to act as distractors for the purposes of generating coherent topics.
+In Raw Text Mode, TMNT does it's own pre-processing of the text and includes a built-in stop-word list for English to remove certain common terms that tend to act as distractors for the purposes of generating coherent topics.
 This pre-processing is implemented in Python and relatively unoptimized.
 Fortunately, the pre-processing need only be done once, up front, in order to experiment with a wide variety of topic model variations.
 By including